-- After your sensor flashes blue it should eventually flash green.
+- After your sensor flashes red or blue - it should eventually flash green.
 If you do not notice your sensor flash green then make sure your bridge is connected here.

 - If your bridge is connected to your WiFi but your sensor does not flash green, you may need to move your bridge closer to the sensor just until the sensor connects.
 Then you can move your bridge back to its original location.

 - Confirm that your sensor is connected in the app.

 - Tap on System

 - Navigate to the Sensors tab

 - Here you can view a list of your sensors and their connection status.